RedxLus/RASPBERRY-PI-GBA-SP/README.md

 sudo apt install rclone -y && sudo rclone config
 ```

-We put the sync command in a script to run before we shutdown the Raspberry Pi:
+We put the sync command in a script to run before we shutdown the Raspberry Pi, if we want to use only 1 emulator we can change the path from /home/pi/RetroPie/roms to /home/pi/RetroPie/roms/gba for example:

 ```
 sudo nano /usr/local/bin/sync_roms.sh && sudo chmod +x /usr/local/bin/sync_roms.sh